nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `delete TASK_NUMBER...`

 * At least one task number must be specified.
-* Task numbers specified must be valid i.e. they refer to actual tasks.
-* The task numbers specified refer to the indices of the tasks as shown in the task list.
+* Task numbers specified refer to the indices of the tasks in the task list.
 * The index of a particular task can be found by entering the command `list`.
 * The task numbers do not have to be specified in any particular order.